ucd-library/fin/docs/data-models/README.md

 Fin will always look for models in the `/fin/services/models` directory.

-## Data Models and Sync Services
+## Data Models and DBSync Service

 Data models are designed to be used with sync services.
-Sync services are responsible for keeping data in the backend data store (ex: Elastic Search) up to date with the data in Fedora.
-A sync service will load all models that have return true from the `hasSyncMethod([sync-service-name])` method.
-Then when a ActiveMQ update message comes in, the `is(id)` method is called.
+The dbsync service is responsible for keeping data in the backend data store (ex: Elastic Search) up to date with the data in Fedora.
+When a ActiveMQ update message comes in, the `is(id, types, workflows)` method is called.
 If the `is()` method returns true, the models `update()` or `remove()` method is called to update the backend data store.